 Performance Units and Performance Shares.
 Performance units and performance shares may be granted under our Amended 2007 Plan.
 Performance units and performance shares are awards that will result in a payment to a participant only if performance goals established by the administrator are achieved or the awards otherwise vest.
-The administrator will establish organizational or individual performance goals in its discretion, which, depending on the extent to which they are met, will determine the number and/or the value of performance shares to be paid out to participants.
-During any fiscal year, no participant will receive more than 300,000 performance shares or performance units and performance shares covering up to an additional 300,000 shares, for a total of 600,000 shares.
-Performance units have an initial value established by the administrator prior to the grant date.
+The administrator will establish organizational or individual performance goals in its discretion, which, depending on the extent to which they are met, will determine the number and/or the value of performance units and performance shares to be paid out to participants.
+During any fiscal year, no participant will receive more than 300,000 performance shares or performance units. and no participant will receive performance units having an initial value greater than \$4,000,000, except in connection with an employee's initial hiring in which case the participant could receive performance shares covering up to an additional 300,000 shares, for a total of 600,000 shares.
+Performance units shall have an initial dollar value established by the administrator prior to the grant date.
 Performance shares shall have an initial value equal to the fair market value of our common stock on the grant date.
-Payment for performance units and performance shares of our common stock with equivalent value, or in some combination, as determined by the administrator.
+Payment for performance units and performance shares may be made in cash or in shares of our common stock with equivalent value, or in some combination, as determined by the administrator.